New York Residential Lease Agreement

 Applies to New York rental agreements where the landlord collects a security deposit.

-New York landlords can’t ask for a security deposit unless they first provide a written disclosure of how the funds will be kept during the rental period.
+New York landlords can’t ask for a security deposit without giving a written disclosure of how deposited funds will be kept.

 This disclosure must include the name and location of the holding institution, and the sum held.
 It may also include the account number.